Webber conquers Monaco after epic battle and makes it six out of six

 27 May, 2012

-May 27 (Apex) Mark Webber powered to a controlled, impressive victory in the Monaco Grand Prix, to notch up his second triumph around the Monte Carlo streets in three years, secure Red Bull’s hat-trick and become a part of modern F1 history by becoming the sixth different driver to win the first six races of the 2012 Formula 1 world championship – an unprecedented statistic in the history of the sport.
+May 27 (GP247) Mark Webber powered to a controlled, impressive victory in the Monaco Grand Prix, to notch up his second triumph around the Monte Carlo streets in three years, secure Red Bull’s hat-trick and become a part of modern F1 history by becoming the sixth different driver to win the first six races of the 2012 Formula 1 world championship – an unprecedented statistic in the history of the sport.

 The decisive moment came right at the very start.
 Webber simply blitzed off the line, and from then on gave a faultless performance throughout the 78 laps.
 He controlled the race with supreme discipline and for the last dozen laps handled intense pressure from a train of big hitters; Nico Rosberg, Fernando Alonso, Sebastian Vettel, Lewis Hamilton and Felipe Massa – all running virtually nose to tail, snaking through the streets in unison.

 But the 35 year old Australian, who won at the venue in 2010, did not flinch and crossed the line to score his ninth Formula One victory and became the first Australian to win the Monaco GP twice.

 Webber said afterwards, “I’m feeling incredible.
 It was an interesting race.
 It was reasonably straight forward at [the] start, getting the gap and managing [my] super-softs.
 Then it was matter of trying to get back into gap on track after the stops.
 The weather was threatening around the pit stop window but Nico went for it, went for undercut, so a few people had to react to his chess move.”